How to File an LLC in Tennessee: Setting up a Tennessee LLC

 What if You No Longer Want an LLC?

-You may reach a point where you no longer want an LLC.
-Perhaps you no longer want to do business under this system because you could find more benefits elsewhere.
-To do this, you will have to dissolve your LLC.
-You have to do this in a timely fashion because you don’t want to run into penalties, tax liabilities and legal consequences.
-You have two broad steps that you can follow for this.
+You may reach a point where you no longer want a Tennessee LLC.
+To stop being responsible for your Tennessee LLC, you will have to dissolve your LLC.
+You have to do this in a timely fashion because you don’t want to run into penalties, tax liabilities, and legal consequences.
+You have two broad steps that you can follow to dissolve your Tennessee LLC.
 First, you will file for the Articles of Dissolution.
-Second, you will close the business tax accounts.
+Second, you will close the business tax accounts for your Tennessee LLC.
+If you are using a registered agent, be sure to let them know so they can handle your paperwork accordingly.

 Why a Well-Managed LLC Matters